enleneennugy/scripts_dump/README.md

 - change_filename_with_list
 ```
-	rename the file from a folder from a new list of file name.
+	rename the files in the fastq.gz format given a list of new names.

 	change_filename_list.py
 	test/

+	USAGE: run the script in the folder with your fasta file: python  change_filename_list.py

 ```
 - grab_markers_from_multifastafasta_into_makers_matrices.